 The passage above uses the color-coding system described here with many more examples.

 There is a definite pattern in scripture.
 God, being a gentleman, never imposes His presence where it is not desired.
 He just graciously but sorrowfully (Hosea 11:8) leaves and then, without His protection, the trouble comes.
 His leaving can be expressed directly as Him leaving or as Him giving the sinners up (withdrawing His protection/presence) to the dangers or enemies they face or turning His face away etc. Either way it is God pulling back, respecting the free will of others.
 Sometimes, the presentation of truth to a person puts them in the position of having to make a decision which, if they make the wrong decision, leads to ruin rather than salvation.

-The Character of God and the Gospel Glossary shows how the Bible often defines its own terms much better than dictionaries or man’s opinions or traditions.
+The Character of God and the Gospel Glossary, a specialized Bible Dictionary, shows how the Bible often defines its own terms much better than dictionaries or man’s opinions or traditions.